5 Different Scientific Disciplines You Could Study: Which One is Right for You?

 There are a number of different branches of physics, and astrophysics is perhaps the most conspicuous of the lot because it has the most far-reaching implications in terms of the physical reality around us.

 As the name suggests, it involves studying physics at an astronomical level, meaning that you’ll become familiar with the forces at work in holding the universe together and tearing it apart.
-From black holes to big bangs, astrophysics seeks to understand grand-scale phenomena and the often undetectable elements which orchestrate them, such as dark matter.

-Astrophysics is a suitable discipline for anyone who’s more than just proficient at mathematics.
 It’s also a good path to follow if you are enthused by the often imposing ideas about how the universe operates.

 Computer science: Master modern information systems and software